komikku-app/komikku-extensions/README.md

 # Recommend App

+### [Komikku](https://github.com/cuong-tran/komikku) based mostly on TachiyomiSY:
+* Add built-in and official extensions source to this repo so user can just insatll extensions like before

 ### [TachiyomiSY](https://github.com/jobobby04/TachiyomiSY) got all the original Tachiyomi app and more:
 * TachiyomiSY will continue!
 It will basing the fork on a new Tachiyomi spiritual successor called Mihon.
 * Cool migrate feature allow to migrate multiple mangas at once, very convenient if source's package changes or dropped.